NicholasBerryman/ControllerLibDashboard/README.md

     * \*Note* Intermediate colours are used for non-integral values

 Below the controller tab is the messages box, which displays messages and logs sent from the arduino.
 Under the messages box is another text box with a send button next to it.
+These  controls are used to send messages to the Arduino.

 ### Arduino
 Before attempting to use the library, the Dashboard::begin() function must be called.